 Janah doesn’t think much worthwhile is comfortable.
 The fun of life, she decided, is to stay dissatisfied, curious and challenged.
 Life is challenge.
 The dead are comfortable; the comfortable may as well be.

 The first afternoon, Janah issues basic coarse cotton uniforms we got from Chris prior to the first class and we show the girls how to tie their white belts.
 Andrea is a second red, an advanced student a couple of tests away from black.
 She volunteers to help and I welcome her assistance.
-Class consisted of twenty five students, not the fifteen or so Janah originally sought, plus Andrea and me.
+Twenty five students, not the fifteen or so Janah originally sought, plus Andrea and me.
 For a school with a hundred and twenty students, response is excellent.
-Technically, I had the biggest single class at Chapmans.
+Technically, I have the biggest single class at Chapmans.
 My new students sit on the gym floor in two half circles, younger girls in front.

 The older girls began to see that I am knowledgeable and confident.
 The younger ones are simply all anticipation and excitement.
 Once I have their attention, I continue with the training methodology.

 “As the class is only an hour, we’ll warm up by doing forms, or ‘poomse’ as they are called in Korean.
-We’ll practice forms for 10 minutes, then 10 minutes of more advanced calisthenics and learn how to fall so you don't get hurt.
-For the first few classes, basic kicking, punching and proper stances for 10 or 15 minutes, then sparring combinations.”
+We’ll practice forms for ten minutes, then more advanced calisthenics and learning how to fall so you don't get hurt.
+For the first few classes, basic kicking, punching and proper stances for ten or fifteen minutes, then sparring combinations.”

 I continue, “In a month or two we’ll start some light contact sparring.”
 I stuck out my hand and wiggled my fingers, “Those of us with lovely nails and pedicures will appreciate that we spar with padding so we don’t have to sacrifice beauty for sport.”

-The girls giggled a bit, “So what do you want out of the class, any expectations?”
+The girls giggle a bit, “So what do you want out of the class, any expectations?”

 Masha, one of the seventh graders, asks, “Will I be able to beat up my brother?”